jordan4ibanez/fast_pack/README.md

 Image trimming has been removed in this version, I didn't use it, I don't think anyone used it.

+This has been supercharged and simplified in this version.

+todo: generic T key

 Here is a development screenshot I found fun.
 (Running in raylib-d)
 ![nosey, eh?](https://raw.githubusercontent.com/jordan4ibanez/jordan4ibanez/refs/heads/main/images/image.png)